Alexander-Da-Great/JuliaTruss/README.md

 # JuliaTruss
-This piece of code takes in data for a truss and solves for displacement while taking into consideration loading and temperature effects.
+This program takes in data for a truss and solves for displacement while taking into consideration loading and temperature effects.